wanidon/RA/DataStructures.md

 Each CFG node holds its own Execution_state at the end of its symbolic execution.
 - account_number
 - block_number
-- Execution_state ~~Machine_state~~
+- machine_state
-snapshot of execution state
-- storage
+- execution_state
+just a reference
 - mnemonics,  with the number of lines (bytes) contained in this node, list of (bytes,mnemonic)
-- List of conditional expressions (path conditions) to reach this node
+- path_condition ~~List of conditional expressions (path conditions) to reach this node~~
+- jump_condition
-- Conditional expression for JUMPI
+condition for JUMPI
 - dest_to_continue
 - dest_to_jump
 - ~~origin~~